abinit/abinit/doc/tutorial/bse.md

 !!! tip

-    If |AbiPy| in installed on your machine, you can use the |abiopen| script with the `--expose` option to visualize the dielectric function stored in the MDF.nc file:
+    If |AbiPy| in installed on your machine, you can use the |abiopen| script with the `--expose` option to visualize the dielectric functions stored in the MDF.nc file:

         abiopen.py tbs_2o_MDF.nc --expose --seaborn